The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Discussion

-The differing response timescales of the surface and subsurface ocean, and therefore the differing short and long-term effects of greenhouse warming, have significant implications for the study of the equatorial East Pacific in a changing climate.
+The biases leading to these errors, in particular those in simulating the East Pacific under warming, may be ameliorated by applying our framework for studying the differing response timescales of the surface and subsurface ocean.
 The climatological East Pacific temperature is influenced by upwelling just as much as ENSO, so delayed subsurface warming is critical for understanding the region's response to climate change \citep{clement1996ocean}.
-Future research focused on biases in the subtropical cell timescale may reveal why the East Pacific experiences too much short-term warming in simulations \citep{vecchi_examining_2008,seager_strengthening_2019} and help us understand the well-known ``pattern effect" \citep{zhou2021greater,dong2020intermodel}.
+Future research focused on errors in the subtropical cell timescale may reveal why the East Pacific experiences too much short-term warming in simulations \citep{vecchi_examining_2008,seager_strengthening_2019} and help us understand the well-known ``pattern effect" \citep{zhou2021greater,dong2020intermodel}.

 With respect to broader climate research, the utility of our linear models indicates that simple predictors could be used to study a wide range of phenomena across different regimes.
 For example, ENSO in paleoclimate contexts may depend on relatively few variables such as basin width and mean temperature, and might therefore be explainable with simple models.
 Similarly, other climate modes (such as the North Atlantic Oscillation or Pacific Decadal Oscillation) may change under greenhouse warming mostly in proportion to mean temperature and one or two other variables, giving the techniques used here broad applicability.